andrigamerita/meritous/readme.txt

 Dome in search of answers.

-INSTALLATION:

-Run Meritous.exe after extraction and everything should work correctly.
+HINT:

 If the game is too difficult for you, you can play in 'Wuss mode' for a far more sombre gaming experience.

 BASIC CONTROLS:

-Arrow keys - Move around.
-To walk through doors, simply walk up to
-             them and push against them.
+D-PAD - Move around.
+To walk through doors, simply walk up to them and push against them.

-Space      - Charge your PSI circuit for attacking.
+B - Charge your PSI circuit.

-Escape     - Exit the game.

-H          - View the help file.

-Tab        - View the map (you can then use the arrow keys to scroll
-             around the map.
+L - View the map (you can then use the D-PAD/JOY to scroll around the map.

+R - View the help file.

-Enter      - Activate a trigger tile that you are standing on.
+START - Activate a trigger tile that you are standing on.
-             Enter is also used for various other things, such as for reading in-game dialogue.
+START is also used for various other things, such as for reading in-game dialogue.

-P          - Pause the game.
+SELECT - Pause/Exit the game.

 COMMENTS: